Ride-The-Lightning/c-lightning-REST/README.md

 `$ git clone https://github.com/saubyk/c-lightning-REST`
 - Change directory:
 `$ cd c-lightning-REST`
-- Fetch the node dependencies
+- Fetch the node dependencies:
 `$ npm install`

-### <a name="config"></a>Config params
+### <a name="config"></a>Configuration parameters
-Currently three params are supported to be configured at run time in the config file `cl-rest-config.json` or as part of the plugin configuration if used as a plugin.
+Currently three parameters are supported to be configured at run time in the config file `cl-rest-config.json` or as part of the plugin configuration if used as a plugin.

 For running the server, rename the file `sample-cl-rest-config.json` to `cl-rest-config.json`.
+Following parameters can be configured in the config file:
 - PORT (Default: `3001`)
 - PROTOCOL (Default: `https`) - Two options are supported `https` and `http`(unencrypted and insecure communication between c-lightning and API server).
 - EXECMODE (Default: `production`) - Control for more detailed log info.